The esri_featurelayer_setDefaultElementType function sets the default element type of a feature layer and, if successful, returns those settings.

 Result example usage

-Set the default element type of the feature layer and return the element_settings as an associated list:
+This example sets the default element type of the feature layer and returns the element_settings argument as an associated list:

-• If successful, an associated list is returned in which the TYPE value is the POINT, Block Reference, or AECC_COGO_POINT entity type, and the DESCRIPTION value is the block reference name, or COGO point description prefix.
+- If successful, an associated list is returned in which the TYPE value is the POINT, Block Reference, or COGO Point entity type for points and multipoints, or Hatch or Automatic for polygons, and the DESCRIPTION value is the block reference name, COGO point description prefix, or hatch pattern name.

 Failed return values